venkateshnagella/Getting-and-Cleaning-Data/README.md

-##Reading features and activity labels

-Read features and activity labels into R environment.

-##Preparing train dataset by using cbind

-Read three train datasets into R environment.
-Lable the train dataset using features provided.
-Merge the three datasets to get the final train dataset using cbind function.

-##Preparing test dataset by using cbind

-Read three test datasets into R environment.
-Lable the test dataset using features provided.
-Merge the three datasets to get the final test dataset using cbind function.

-##Preparing the final dataset

-Merge train and test datasets using rbind function to create final dataset.
+README FILE

+This file contains analysis steps followed in “run_analysis.R” which analyses Samsung data (provided in Course Project – Getting Cleaning Data - Coursera - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and creates a new data set “tidyData” following the instructions required by the assigment.
+Information about variables, data and trasfomations are available “Codebook.md".

+“run_analysis.R”

+1) Merges the training and the test sets to create one data set.
+Read files in folder “test” and “train” and create two dataframes “train_data” and “test_data”.
+Create a complete dataset “data” merging “train_data” and “test_data”.

-##Extracting the measurements only on the mean and standard deviation for each measurement
+2) Extracts only the measurements on the mean and standard deviation for each measurement by using grep function and creating tidydata1 data set.

-Filter the dataset to get subset of the dataset that contains columns with mean and starndard deviation.
-Create tidydataset using cbind.

-##Using the descriptive activity names to name the activities in the data set
+3) Naming the activities in the dataset by using descriptive activitiy names.

-Find the index of each activity and rename it with descriptive name from activity lables that are loaded.

-##Labeling the data set with descriptive variable names
+4) Appropriately labels the data set with descriptive variable names.

-Rename the columns with descriptive names.

-##Creating the second, independent tidy data set with the average(mean) of each variable for each activity and each subject

-Create the final tidy dataset by calculating the average by grouping activity and subject using aggregate function.
+5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Using the function “aggregate” on “tidydata1” calculates the average of each variable grouping by activity and subject.

-##Exporting final dataset

-Export the final dataset into text file using write.table function.
+Creates a new file containing the tidy dataset (tidyData.txt)